agrawal-d/cph/README.md

 # Competitive Programming Helper

+Download from here : https://marketplace.visualstudio.com/items?itemName=DivyanshuAgrawal.competitive-programming-helper or search in the VS Code Extensions within the application.

 This extension helps you to quickly run codeforces testcases for a given problem automatically.
 You can also add custom testcases to the generated ```.testcases``` file.
 If the file you are testing in ```A.cpp``` then the generated testcases file is ```A.cpp.testcases```, in which you can add your own testcases.

 Tip : Use the shortcut ```Ctrl/Cmd + Alt + B``` to activate.